kyma-project/kyma/components/event-publisher-proxy/README.md

     http://<hostname>/application-name/v1/events
 ```

-### Get a list of subscriptions for a connected application
+### Get a List of Subscriptions for a Connected Application

 ```bash
 curl -v -X GET \